History and exam

 family history/genetic mutations

-There are familial (inherited) forms of both AVP-D and AVP-R. AVP-R may occur in patients with loss-of-function mutations in the AVP receptor pathway.[5][10]
+There are familial (inherited) forms of both arginine vasopressin deficiency (AVP-D) and arginine vasopressin resistance (AVP-R).
+AVP-R may occur in patients with loss-of-function mutations in the AVP receptor pathway.[5][10]
 Most common are mutations in the AVPR2 receptor, inherited in an X-linked recessive pattern.
-Aquaporin-2 water channel gene mutations (autosomal recessive) and urea transporter-B mutations also produce AVP-R.[5][10][37]
+Aquaporin-2 water channel gene mutations (autosomal recessive) and urea transporter-B mutations also produce AVP-R.[5][10][39]

 Familial AVP-D accounts for approximately 1% to 5% of all cases of AVP-D. It is usually an autosomal dominantly inherited condition due to a mutation in the AVP-NPII gene located on chromosome 20p135.
-This condition often has many family members presenting with clinical AVP-D early on in life.[37]
-AVP-D may also occur as a component of Wolfram syndrome, an autosomal recessive, progressive neurodegenerative disorder characterized by diabetes mellitus and optic atrophy, with varying frequency of AVP-D and sensorineural deafness.[39]
+This condition often has many family members presenting with clinical AVP-D early on in life.[39]
+AVP-D may also occur as a component of Wolfram syndrome (also called DIDMOAD [diabetes insipidus, diabetes mellitus, optic atrophy, and deafness] syndrome), an autosomal recessive, progressive neurodegenerative disorder characterised by diabetes mellitus and optic atrophy, with varying frequency of AVP-D and sensorineural deafness.[41]

 weak